oneapi-src/unified-memory-framework/scripts/docs_config/introduction.rst

 ============

 Logging in UMF is handled by logger.
 There are several levels of logging: *debug*, *info*, *warning*, and *error*.
-The level of logging determines what messages will be printed, ie. the level set to *warning* means all messages at levels *warning* and *error* will be printed.
+The level of logging determines what messages will be printed, i.e. the level set to *warning* means all messages at levels *warning* and *error* will be printed.

 By default, there is a guarantee that *error* messages are flushed immediately.
 One can change this behavior to flush on lower-level messages.